bruteforceproject/PortalEd/README.md

 - Node Js: v18.16.0. or later
 - Studio Visual Code: 1.77.0 or later
 - Cloned Portal ED Repository folder
-   <sub>Refer to the Installation section to download our repository.</sub>

 **System Requirements**
 - Windows: 10 or later